gaogaotiantian/ColorFightAI/README.md

 * `GetCell(x,y)` is an easy way to access the data of one cell. ex. `g.GetCell(1,2)`.
 The function will return a `Cell` object which has all the data of a single cell at (x,y).
 If the pair (x,y) given is invalid, it will return `None`. x and y starts with `0`, and the maximum value is `g.width-1`, `g.height-1`, respectively.

-* `AttackCell(x,y<!--,boost=False-->)`is the attack action you need to play the game. ex. `g.AttackCell(2,2)`.
+* <!--`AttackCell(x,y,boost=False)`-->`AttackCell(x,y)`is the attack action you need to play the game. ex. `g.AttackCell(2,2)`.
 It will try to attack the cell you specified. <!--`boost` argument is `False` by default.
 If you set that to `True`, it will try to use 10 energy to boost the attack, which means it will take 2 seconds to occupy the cell regardless of how long the cell is occupied.
 If you don't have enough energy, the action will fail. -->The return value will be a tuple with 3 items.
 Returning `(True, None, None)` means the action is successful.
 Otherwise it will return a tuple `(False, err_code, err_msg)` where `err_code` will contain the error code from the server and `err_msg` will contain the reason it failed.

 <!-- * `BuildBase(x,y)` is the action to build a new base. ex. `g.BuildBase(3,3)`.
 It will try to build a base on the cell you specified.
 The return value is similar to `AttackCell()`. -->